1. User guide

 CREATE DATA SOURCE defines connection settings for an external data source.

-transforms and running external SQL.
-When the initial snapshot has finished
+periodic transforms and running external SQL.
+After no new snapshot

-streaming, the message "source snapshot complete (deadline exceeded)" will be
+message "source snapshot complete (deadline exceeded)" will be written

 be stopped in order to run metadb endsync